Northrop Grumman RQ-4 Global Hawk: Overview

 The Global Hawk UAV system comprises the RQ-4 air vehicle, which is outfitted with various equipment such as sensor packages and communication systems; and a ground element consisting of a Launch and Recovery Element (LRE), and a Mission Control Element (MCE) with ground communications equipment.
 Each RQ-4 air vehicle is powered by an Allison Rolls-Royce AE3007H turbofan engine with 7050 lbf thrust, and carries a payload of 2000 lb.
 The fuselage uses aluminum, semi-monocoque construction with a V-tail; the wings are made of composite materials.

 There have been several iterations of the Global Hawk with different features and capabilities.
 The first version to be used operationally was the RQ-4A Block 10, which performed imagery intelligence (IMINT) with a 2000 lb payload of a synthetic aperture radar (SAR) with electro-optical (EO) and infrared (IR) sensors.
 Seven A-model Block 10s were delivered and all were retired by 2011.
 The RQ-4B Block 20 was the first of the B-model Global Hawks, which has a greater 3000 lb payload and employs upgraded SAR and EO/IR sensors.
 Four Block 20s were converted into communications relays with the Battlefield Airborne Communications Node (BACN) payload.

 The RQ-4B Block 30 is capable of multi-intelligence (multi-INT) collecting with SAR and EO/IR sensors along with the Airborne Signals Intelligence Payload (ASIP), a wide-spectrum SIGINT sensor.
 The RQ-4B Block 40 is equipped with the multi-platform radar technology insertion program (MP-RTIP) active electronically scanned array (AESA) radar, which provides SAR and moving target indication (MTI) data for wide-area surveillance of stationary and moving targets.

-Since the RQ-4 is capable of conducting sorties lasting up to 30 hours long, scheduled maintenance has to be performed sooner than on other aircraft with less endurance.
+The RQ-4 is capable of conducting sorties lasting up to 30 hours long and scheduled maintenance must be performed sooner than on other aircraft with less endurance.
 However, since it flies at higher altitudes than normal aircraft, it experiences less wear during flight.
+It can survey as much as 40000 sqmi of terrain per day, an area the size of South Korea or Iceland.